phi-bre/neta/README.md

 <p align="center">A lightweight JS framework powered by the prototype chain.</p>

 ## Introduction
-The aim of `neta` (Japanese for the topping of sushi, usually the fish part of nigiri) is to provide a JS only framework for the modern web.
+The aim of `neta` (ネタ — Japanese for the topping of sushi, usually the fish part of nigiri) is to provide a JS only framework for the modern web.
 Other frameworks rely on some special markup language, like JSX, or lack the ability to seamlessly integrate dynamic CSS depending on component state.
 A nice side effect of this is that `neta` and all of its features can be used without the need for compilation.

 ## Getting Started